lia54/new-academic/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---

-As a graduate student in Computer Science at the [Systems Research Laboratory](http://sylab-srv.cs.fiu.edu/) (Sylab) under the supervision of [Prof. Raju Rangaswami](https://users.cs.fiu.edu/~raju/WWW/), I have been exploring the fascinating realms of storage systems, distributed systems, operating systems, and the intersection between systems and machine learning.
-In my previous research projects, I successfully designed and implemented novel caching algorithms for storage caches, leading to a significant improvement in performance.
-I have also been actively involved in the development and enhancement of distributed systems solutions for today's cloud data centers.
+As a newly graduated Ph.D. student in Computer Science (CS) at the [Systems Research Laboratory](http://sylab-srv.cs.fiu.edu/) (Sylab) under the supervision of [Prof. Raju Rangaswami](https://users.cs.fiu.edu/~raju/WWW/), I have been exploring the fascinating realms of storage systems, distributed systems, operating systems (OS), and the intersection between systems and ML.
+In my previous research projects, I successfully led a team focused on designing and implementing novel caching algorithms for storage caches, leading to a significant improvement in performance.
+I have also been actively involved in the development and enhancement of distributed systems solutions for today’s cloud **data centers (DC)**.

-Prior to my Ph.D. program at FIU, I had the privilege of gaining valuable industry experience.
-I was a research intern at Microsoft Research Cambridge, UK, where I contributed to the Project Silica project.
-In 2021, I further honed my skills as a research intern at Seagate Technology.
-These experiences have not only enriched my understanding of the field but have also provided me with practical insights that I can apply to my current research.
-Before embarking on my Ph.D. journey, I completed my bachelor's degree in telecommunications and electronics engineering in Havana, Cuba.
+Prior to my Ph.D. program at Florida International University (FIU), I had the privilege of gaining valuable industry experience.
+I was a research intern at **Microsoft Research (MSR)** Cambridge, UK, where I contributed to the **Project Silica Project**.
+In 2021, I further honed my skills as a research intern at **Seagate Technology**.
+These experiences have not only enriched my understanding of the field, but have also provided me with practical insights that I can apply to my current research.
+Before embarking on my Ph.D. journey, I completed the **B.S. in Electronics and Telecommunications Engineering** in Havana, Cuba.